Zerocode-sean/Sentiment-Tracking-System/README.md

 ### Common Issues

-1. **Import errors:** Ensure all requirements are installed
+1. **Import errors:** Ensure all requirements are installed (`pip install -r requirements.txt`)
 2. **Database errors:** Check file permissions in data folder
-3. **Model training fails:** Verify dataset has text and sentiment columns
+3. **Model training fails:** Verify dataset has `text` and `sentiment` columns
+4. **"No trained model found" message:**
+   - This is normal after first clone - model files are not included in repository
+   - Upload a dataset through Admin Panel → Dataset Management to train a model
+   - Model files (`sentiment_model.joblib`, `tfidf_vectorizer.joblib`) will be created automatically
+5. **Live sentiment analysis not working:**
+   - Ensure you've trained a model first (see #4 above)
+   - Check that both model files exist in the root directory
+   - Try restarting the application after training

 ### Support